project-dmaestro/hackerrank/sql/easy.md

-These are answers to HackerRank's easy-leveled SQL challenges as of 06-21-2022.
+These are answers to HackerRank's easy SQL challenges as of 06-21-2022.
 All answers are written in MySQL.

 ## Question #1